mikesamuel/fences-maven-enforcer-rule/rule/src/site/markdown/index.md

 ## A tale of development gone wry.

-Sally the security specialist is responsible for seeing that a particular security property for the project she's working.
+Sally the security specialist is responsible for seeing that a particular security property for the project is working.
 She wants to do her job without requiring every other developer to keep her goals in mind -- development won't scale any other way.